iamchrissmith/m2-notes/rails_commands.md

 Can combine commands such as: `rake db:{create,migrate,seed}` (must *not* have spaces inside the hash)

+You (generally) don't need to run rake `db:test:prepare`; running `rake test` will load the schema to the test database

 Rollback migration: `rake db:rollback`
 [Good list of descriptions](http://stackoverflow.com/a/10302357/6761672)